StreetSupport/real-change-seed/hugo/content/stories/_index.md

 intro: "- - -"
 heading: |-
-  Your donations go toward real people experiencing homelessness in our area, people like John and Paul.
+  Your donations go toward real people experiencing homelessness in our area, read the stories of the people we've helped.
 button:
   text: Read more here
   url: https://realchangerochdale.co.uk/stories/